fleshka4/1inch-test-task/README.md

 # Uniswap V2 Off-chain Estimator

 This project is a backend service that implements a single REST API endpoint for estimating swap amounts on Uniswap V2 pools.
 It follows Clean Architecture principles, separating concerns into transport (HTTP), service (business logic), infra (Ethereum client), and pure math layers.
-This makes the service easy to extend (e.g. add gRPC transport) and test (interfaces are mockable).
+This makes the service easy to extend (e.g. add gRPC transport).

 ## Endpoints
 ### estimate